 A project manager is responsible for planning and organizing a business's projects.
 Part of the organizational aspect of the job requires project managers to ensure that the strategic plan is going according to budgets and deadlines.

 Project managers are involved in projects from the moment they begin to the moment they're complete.
 They try to find ways to lower project costs and increase overall efficiency.
 This profession requires candidates to manage the team involved in the project.
 This involves navigating interpersonal relationships and motivating employees to do their best.

 Why are technical skills important for project managers?

-Technical skills are required of project managers because they need to navigate all aspects of the project they oversee.
-Technical work takes up a large portion of the work project managers do, which is why recruiters look for someone who has valuable, relevant technical skills.
+Project managers require technical skills because they need to navigate all aspects of the projects they oversee.
+Technical work takes up a large portion of the work project managers do, which is why recruiters look for someone with valuable and relevant technical skills.

 Project manager technical skills to develop

 Here is a list of technical skills every project manager should have: